 I’m sure the exiting CEO of Rio Tinto and his colleagues who have resigned over the Juukan Gorge blast debacle will be second guessing what they could have done differently, what they will do differently, whether they are up for the job or not.
 Self-doubt if not already present will most likely be present with them in the coming days and weeks.

-My Self-Perception Tool is a really great way to connect back in with your value
+The Self-Perception Tool (part of the Know Your Worth Program) is a really great way to connect back in with your value.